roddhjav/pass-update/README.md

 ```
 Usage:
-    pass update [--help,-h] [--clip,-c] [--force,-f] pass-names...
+        pass update [options] pass-names...
             Provide an interactive solution to update a set of passwords.
             It prints the old password and wait for the user before
             generating a new one.
 Both old and newly generated password
             can optionally be written on the clipboard using the --clip
             option.
 The --force option allows you to update the password
             immediately.
+Specific password length can be given using --length
+            and no symbols can be actived with --no-symbols.
+Multiple
-Multiple pass-names can be given in order to
-        update multiple password.
+            pass-names can be given in order to update multiple password.

+    	Options:
+            -c, --clip       Write the password in the clipboard.
+            -n, --no-symbols Do not use any non-alphanumeric characters.
+            -l, --length     Provide a password length.
+            -f, --force      Force update.
+            -h, --help	     Print this help message and exit.

 More information may be found in the pass-update(1) man page.

 ```

 See `man pass-update` for more information.